hmellin97/geometry-api-java/report.md

 1. What are your results for ten complex functions?
    * Did all tools/methods get the same result?
+       * Mathieu : I have the same result copmuting the CC by hand or with `lizard`
    * Are the results clear?
+       * Yes
 2. Are the functions just complex, or also long?
     * *ToDo* : Make a summary of what everyone said
     * Mathieu : The fonctions are complex and long.
 The one with CC 30 has 84 LOC and the function with CC 37 has 110 LOC